 Article Overview: Fever is a non-specific symptom.
 When babies have fever, it can be traumatic for the parents as well, because they are unsure of what is causing it and how to soothe the baby.
 Adding to their anxiety, the baby is unable to explain his/ her discomfort in words.
 This article deals with how to take care of a baby who is down with fever and when to seek medical help.
 Read Article

 Fever is not an illness by itself, but a symptom.
 It can be due to virus or bacteria.
 Viral fevers that come with the common flu or cold tend to subside within three days.
 They do not require antibiotics as these medicines have no effect on the virus.
 On the other hand, bacterial fevers like urinary...
 Read Article

-Do you have a question on Headache or Dengue?Ask a Doctor Online
+Do you have a question on Dengue or Fever?Ask a Doctor Online